portefaix/portefaix-doc/content/en/docs/gitops/secrets.md

 ## Kubeseal

-[sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) could be used to store secrets into Kubernetes.
+[sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) could be used to store secrets into Kubernetes with Argo-CD.

 Fetch the certificate that you will use to encrypt your secrets, and store it into `.secrets/<CLOUD>/<ENV>/sealed-secrets/cert.pem` :